Addiction In Columbus, Ohio: Stages and Warning Signs

 2. Experimentation

-It may not be hard to stop using the drug at this stage as the effects are minimal.
-An intervention by a caregiver may work at this stage because the user has not become dependent on the drug.
+It may not be hard to stop using the drug at this stage, as the effects are minimal.
+An intervention by a caregiver works at this stage because the user has not become dependent on the drug.

 3. Regular Use